cedar-policy/cedar-examples/cedar-example-use-cases/document_cloud/README.md

 when { principal in resource.viewACL };
 ```

-Any `User` can view a `Document` when it's publicly readable and editable.
+Any `User` can view a `Document` when it's publicly readable or editable.

 ```
 @id("public-view")